Trott/curriculum_vitae/readme.md

-##Curriculum Vitae
+## Curriculum Vitae

-Current as of October 2015
+Current as of September 2017

 Adapted from the https://github.com/TheAlphaNerd/curriculum_vitae which in turn was adapted from the moderncv default template